POST vs GET Requests

 Understanding the differences between POST and GET requests allows you to choose the appropriate method based on the purpose and requirements of your application.

 Remember to follow best practices and security considerations when handling user data, especially with POST requests.
-In the next lecture, we'll explore HTML media elements and how to incorporate images, audio, and video into your webpages
+In the next lecture, we'll explore HTML media elements and how to incorporate images, audio, and video into your webpages.

 Time remaining: